 Charge stations for electrical cars

 Keeping in line with Stockholm’s vision of being a fossil-fuel-free city by 2040, charge stations for electric cars have been popping up since 2008.
-At the end of 2017, there will be over 1000 charging stations across greater Stockholm.
+At the end of 2020, there were over 2000 charging stations across greater Stockholm.

 There is a congestion charge on weekdays between 06:30-18:29.
 Road toll cameras register all vehicles and an invoice is sent to the vehicle owner at the end of the month.
-Each trip in or out of Stockholm's inner city or on the Essigneleden highway costs SEK 11, 15, 25 or 35, depending on the time of day.
-The maximum amount per day per vehicle is SEK 105.
-There will be changes in the congestion charge from January 2020.
+Each trip in or out of Stockholm's inner city or on the Essigneleden highway costs SEK 15-40, depending on the time of day.
+The maximum amount per day per vehicle is SEK 135.
+The charge is somewhat lower during the summer, 25/6-11/8.